Strong WA

 Local governments of strong towns should:

-be a platform for strong citizens to collaboratively build a prosperous place.
+be a platform for citizens to collaboratively build a prosperous place.

 not be for local implementation of higher-level policy.